chef/knife-google/README.md

 ## Sub-commands

-### `knife google setup`

-Use this command to initially set up authorization (see above for more details).
-Note that if you override the default credential file with the `-f` switch, you'll need to use the `-f` switch for *all* sub-commands.
-When prompted, make sure to specify the "Project ID" (and not the name or number) or you will see 404/not found errors even if the setup command completes successfully.

 ### `knife google zone list`

 A zone is an isolated location within a region that is independent of